sil-lead/ACR-Illustrations-updater/README.md

 # 4) See if you can create the Sample Collection

 Before customizing anything, test out your setup by creating the sample collection.
-Open a **CMD** command prompt window, `cd` to this folder, and run:
+Open a **CMD** command prompt window, `cd` to the `acr-illustrations-updater-master` folder, and run:
 ```
 test-process-images.pl
 ```
 That should create a `test-output` folder containing an image of a green star a `test-processed-images` subfolder containing two images of rectangles.

-Now make an installer.
-Double click the `test-installer.iss` file. **InnoSetup** should run.
-Click `Build:Compile`.
-That should create `/test-output/Shapes Collection 1.0.exe`.
+Now make an installer by double clicking the **test-installer.iss** file.
+InnoSetup should run.
+Click **Build:Compile**.
+That should create a `Shapes Collection 1.0.exe` in the `test-output\` folder.

-Next, run the `/test-output/Shapes Collection 1.0.exe` program.
+Next, run the **Shapes Collection 1.0.exe** program.

-When it is done, look in `%programdata%\SIL\ImageCollections\` (which is probably `C:\ProgramData\SIL\ImageCollections` on your computer; since `C:\ProgramData\` is usually hidden, you may need to use the "Show hidden files" in Windows File Explorer to find it).
+When it is done, look in the `%programdata%\SIL\ImageCollections\` folder (which is probably `C:\ProgramData\SIL\ImageCollections` on your computer. `C:\ProgramData\` is usually hidden, so you may need to use the "Show hidden files" control in File Explorer to find it).
 You should see a folder called `Shapes`.
-You can also fire up Bloom and open an Image Toolbox window, and search for "star".
+You can also launch Bloom and open an Image Toolbox window, and search for "star".
 (Make sure that there is a checkbox next to "Shapes" in the "Galleries" drop-down list.)
 You should see the green star.

-After you have verified that the `Shapes` folder is in the `C:\ProgramData\SIL\ImageCollections` folder, you can run the `unins000.exe` program in that folder.
+(After you have verified that the `Shapes` folder is in the `C:\ProgramData\SIL\ImageCollections` folder, you can run the **unins000.exe** program in that folder.
 This will remove the `Shapes` image gallery from your computer.)

 # 5) Set up your image files

-Copy the images you want to add to the _ACR Illustrations_ into the `ACR-images` folder. `ACR-images` has a set of subfolders to match the ACR Illustrations categories (Actions, Animals, Food, FromBooks, Miscellaneous, Objects, People).
-If you want to add an image to an existing _ACR Illustrations_ sub-folder, put it in the appropriate sub-folder (for instance, _People\new-image.png_).
+Copy the images you want to add to  _ACR Illustrations_ into the `images` folder. `images` has a set of subfolders to match the ACR Illustrations categories (Actions, Animals, Food, FromBooks, Miscellaneous, Objects, People).
+You can add an image to one of these subfolders (for instance, _People\new-image.png_).

 **IMPORTANT:** Be sure the names of your new image files are not the same as the names of any existing _ACR Illustrations_ images.